PaulArnaud/EspaceFurcanASBL/README.md

 @ Client : Espace Furcan ASBL, a little association which fight against numerical fracture.

 This app was developped on Ubuntu 18.04, with VisulStudio Code.
-In order to avoid versions problems, I have decided to do this with container (Docker)
+In order to avoid versions problems, I have decided to do this with container (Docker).